 - 1. Lighting Oven Pilot - a.
 Be sure ALL valves are in the "OFF" position.
-The oven control knob should be the "Off" position.
+The oven control knob should be the "Off" position. - b.

-- b.
 Be sure main gas supply is on. - c.
-Open the oven door; smell for gas.
+Open the oven door, smell for gas.
 If you smell gas STOP!
 Read and follow the instructions in your appliance manual. - d.
 If you do not smell gas, depress and turn the oven control knob to "Pilot On".
 This will allow gas to the oven pilot. - e.
 Immediately light oven pilot with a match or hand held lighter.
 A small flame will be noted at the top of the pilot burner.
-NOTE: If the appliance has not been operated for a long period of time, a longer waiting period for ignition of the pilot may be necessary due to air in the gas line.

-2. Operation of Oven Burner
+NOTE: If the appliance has not been operated for a long period of time, a longer waiting period for ignition of the pilot may be necessary due to air in the gas line. - 2.
+Operation of Oven Burner - a.

-- a.
 Depress and turn the oven control knob counter-clockwise to the desired setting.
 There may be a delay of approximately 5 to 7 seconds before the oven burner comes on.
 This is normal and no propane escapes during this delay.
 It is also normal for the oven burner flame to cycle off at all temperature settings except "Broil.
 This maintains a constant temperature within the oven. - To shut down the oven burner turn the oven control knob clockwise to "PILOT ON" position.
-At this position, the oven pilot will remain lit. - 4.
-To shut down the oven pilot light turn the oven control knob to "OFF", at this position, the oven pilot will go out.
+At this position, the oven pilot will remain lit.